avenqo/homeauto2/doc/tibber_publisher.md

 The read values are taken and published to a MQTT broker

 ## Docker Container Creation
-The Docker file is created locally for the Raspberry architecture, transmitted to Dockerhub, and pulled by the Raspberry PI.
+The docker file is created locally for the Raspberry architecture, transmitted to Docker Hub, and pulled by the Raspberry PI.
 We are starting at the parent directory.

 May be you must delete any further installations